-While we are very much alive and excited about Epilawg, we anticipate that one day our obits will appear in the newspaper and for that reason, we share the following:
+While the founders of Epilawg are very much alive and excited about Epilawg, we know that one day our obituraries will appear in the newspaper and for that reason, we share the following:

 August 8, 2095